malik-w/truelayer/README.md

 docker-compose up
 ```

 This builds and starts two connected services, one for the app and one for the db.
-This will take a few seconds to spin up.
+This may take a few minutes to build if images need to be pulled from Docker, otherwise it should take seconds.

 #### 6. Authorise